 Different states require that you apply for the registration of a foreign entity using different application forms.

-So, for example, the application for foreign registrations might be called a Certificate of Authority, Authority Application, a Statement, and Designation by a Foreign Corporation, a Foreign Registration Statement, or a Certificate of Registration of Foreign LLC.
+So, for example, the application for foreign registrations might be called a Certificate of Authority, an Authority Application, a Statement, and Designation by a Foreign Corporation, a Foreign Registration Statement, or a Certificate of Registration of a Foreign LLC.

 There are a few key things to keep in mind when setting up your foreign LLC: